MollyMaclachlan/MollyMaclachlan/README.md

-<h1 align="center">Murdo Maclachlan</h1>
+<h1 align="center">Molly Maclachlan</h1>

-I'm Murdo, a Scottish nerd with a degree in software engineering who mostly uses Java and Python and has far too many hobbies and a remarkable skill for procrastination.
+I'm Molly (she/her), a Scottish nerd with a degree in software engineering who mostly uses Java and Python and has far too many hobbies and a remarkable skill for procrastination.

 <h2 align="center">Quick Links</h2>